 Founded in 2021 as a spin-out anchored by Norwegian industrial heritage, Vianode focuses on advanced anode graphite for EV batteries.
 The firm is headquartered in Oslo with operations in Kristiansand and Porsgrunn/Herøya, and project activity in Ontario, Canada, and Michigan, USA.
 Backing from Elkem, Hydro, and Altor has supported early scaling, R&D, and plant build-out.

-The company’s market proposition is twofold: localized graphite supply for Europe and North America and a verified low‑carbon footprint.
-OEM and cell maker qualification milestones have been reported, including a long‑term supply agreement announced with General Motors.
-As policy in both the EU and U.S. favors regional content and traceable, lower‑emission materials, Vianode aims to be a preferred anode supplier for automotive and battery clients seeking IRA/EU Battery Regulation compliance and supply security.
+The company’s market proposition is twofold: localized graphite supply for Europe and North America and a verified low-carbon footprint.
+OEM and cell maker qualification milestones have been reported, including a long-term supply agreement with General Motors.
+As policy in both the EU and U.S. favors regional content and lower-emission materials, Vianode aims to be a preferred anode supplier for automotive and battery clients seeking IRA/EU Battery Regulation compliance and supply security.

 BetterE Podcast Interview with Burkhard Straube, CEO of Vianode